123Matthias/KeySearch/README.md

 ## Installation (macOS)

 1. Download the latest .app file from Releases (.dmg)
-2. Drag and drop SelfSearch.app into your Applications folder on MacOSX
+2. Drag and drop FileSearch.app into your Applications folder on MacOSX
 3. First launch: Apple Security Alert will appear. **Click Ok NOT Delete**.
 4. Go to **System Settings** → **Privacy & Security**
 5. Scroll down and click **"Open Anyway"**